cmu-sei/usersim/docs/developer-guide.md

 ```
 in order to install the various Win32 API extensions, which are used extensively in controlling Office programs.

+**Please note that on 32-bit versions, you may need to install PyWin32 manually.** If you encounter a
+`ImportError: DLL Load Failed` error and installing the Visual Studio 2015 runtime doesn't fix the problem, and you're
+running a 32-bit interpreter and/or Windows, verify this next.

 ## Non-Python Dependencies

 You must also get the `geckodriver` for Firefox from <https://github.com/mozilla/geckodriver/releases>.
 If you are